PythonAberdeen/user_group/2023/2023-11/README.md

 # Gradual Static Typing in Python

-This is a placeholder page for the coding challenges for November 2023 relating to *Gradual Static Typing in Python*
+This is the page for the coding challenges for November 2023 relating to *Gradual Static Typing in Python*

 ## Installing mypy